Disappearance of Tiffany Sessions: Disappearance

-On the afternoon of Sessions' disappearance, she told her roommate that she was going out alone for a power walk.
-Between 4:00 and 5:00 in the afternoon, Sessions left her apartment on SW 35th Place.
+On the afternoon of her disappearance, Sessions told her roommate that she was going out alone for a power walk.
+Between 4:00 and 5:00 in the afternoon, she left her apartment on SW 35th Place.
 Sessions left her wallet, identification, and keys in her apartment.
-Sessions was wearing a white pullover sweatshirt with long sleeves and grey horizontal striping with "Aspen" printed on the front of the shirt's collar, red sweatpants, and tennis shoes.
-She was also wearing a two-tone silver and gold women's Rolex wrist watch and was carrying a black Sony Walkman.
+She was wearing a white pullover sweatshirt with long sleeves and grey horizontal striping with "Aspen" printed on the front of the shirt's collar, red sweatpants, and tennis shoes.
+She was also wearing a two-tone silver and gold women's Rolex wrist watch and carrying a black Sony Walkman.

-After five hours, when Sessions had still not returned, her roommate alerted Sessions' mother that her daughter was missing.
+After five hours, when Sessions had not returned, her roommate alerted Sessions' mother that her daughter was missing.
 The police did not initially handle the disappearance as a crime because a crime scene had not been found.
-There was no sign that Sessions had left her apartment's parking lot, nor were there any signs of a struggle.
+There was no sign that Sessions left her apartment's parking lot or of a struggle.

-People who were in the area of Sessions' disappearance have stated that someone fitting Sessions' description was seen speaking to individuals sitting inside a vehicle.
-Eyewitnesses were uncertain whether the woman entered the vehicle, and authorities have never confirmed that the individual in question was Sessions.
+People in the area of Sessions' disappearance have stated that someone fitting her description was speaking to individuals sitting inside a vehicle.
+Eyewitnesses were uncertain whether the woman entered the vehicle, and authorities have never confirmed that the individual was Sessions.

 Investigation

 Michael Christopher Knickerbocker was considered a suspect in Sessions' disappearance.
-While Knickerbocker was in prison serving five consecutive life sentences, he reportedly told his fellow inmates that he had murdered Sessions.
-He also said he had chained Sessions to a tree and discarded her body close to Fort Myers in the Caloosahatchee River, but because Knickerbocker was not living in Gainesville at the time of Sessions' disappearance, the feasibility of his involvement has been questioned.
+While Knickerbocker was in prison serving five consecutive life sentences, he reportedly told his fellow inmates that he murdered Sessions.
+He also said he chained Sessions to a tree and discarded her body close to Fort Myers in the Caloosahatchee River, but because Knickerbocker was not living in Gainesville at the time of Sessions' disappearance, the feasibility of his involvement has been questioned.

 As of 2014, police believe that now-deceased and convicted serial-killer Paul Eugene Rowles was responsible for Sessions' disappearance and murder.
-At the time Sessions disappeared, Rowles was working for a construction-related company near the path where Sessions was last seen.
+At the time Sessions disappeared, Rowles was working for a construction-related company near the path where she was last seen.
 Rowles did not show up for work on the day Sessions went missing.
-Rowles had kept an address book with information on people he had murdered (discovered by investigators in January 2013 following interviews with Rowles; he died a month later).
-The book listed Linda Fida, known to be one of his victims, as the first woman he killed; it may also contain a cryptic reference to Elizabeth Foster (another known victim whose body was found about one mile from where Sessions disappeared).
+Rowles had kept an address book with information on people he murdered (discovered by investigators in January 2013 following interviews with Rowles; he died a month later).
+The book listed Linda Fida, a known victim, as the first woman he killed; it may also contain a cryptic reference to Elizabeth Foster (another known victim whose body was found about one mile from where Sessions disappeared).
 Notably the book contained a notation "#2 2/9/89 #2", believed by investigators to refer to Sessions' date of disappearance, and to identify her as Rowles' second victim.

 Sessions has been excluded from 150 unidentified decedents in the United States.